Moss Hire Moss Box Subscription Gift Cards

 The fit and cut of a t-shirt are equally important too.
 A well-made tee should have a fit that complements your body shape, neither too tight nor too loose, with well-proportioned sleeves and a length that suits your height.

 Going for a more casual style?
 A looser fit and a more lightweight fabric can help you get the look.
 Something that’s a little more crinkled or distressed works too.
-If you’re going for a more relaxed or oversized fit to wear with jeans and trainers, make it intentional.
-Sizing up your tee will mean that it’s bigger all over.
-For something that’s a longer fit, then choose a longline tee.
+If you’re going for a more relaxed or oversized fit to wear with jeans and trainers, make it intentional - sizing up your tee will mean that it’s bigger all over.
+For something that’s a longer fit, choose a longline tee.
 This will keep your usual sizing proportions.
 Our heavy weight crew neck t-shirts feature dropped shoulders for a boxier fit and have a slightly longer line and sleeves, offering a bit more room for movement.

 If you’re looking for that elusive smart/casual balance, a polo shirt can help you get it right.
 Especially if you choose one in premium fabric blend like cotton and linen, or something that’s knitted to layer with the rest of your outfit.